- Download our Moving to Ireland Guide (PDF)

-European Union (EU) citizens are eligible to work without a work permit for Ireland and tend to have the least trouble finding employment opportunities.
+European Union (EU) citizens are eligible to work without a work permit in Ireland and tend to have the least trouble finding employment opportunities.
 Non-EU citizens will usually need an Irish work permit.

-Given the economy and institutional difficulties associated with starting a business, almost all expats in Ireland work for an established employer.
+Given some institutional difficulties associated with starting a business, almost all expats in Ireland work for an established employer, a start-up, or are transferred through one of the big corporations that are increasingly establishing offices in Ireland's major cities.

 Job market in Ireland

 It is seen as strategically useful for specific industries in Ireland to hire expats.
-Fortunately for foreign candidates looking to move to Ireland, these skills gaps cover various professions in numerous industries such as finance, IT, healthcare, construction management and medical research.
+Fortunately for foreign candidates looking to move to Ireland, these skills gaps cover various professions in numerous industries such as finance, IT, healthcare, construction management, medical research and, more recently, tech start-ups.

 Finding a job in Ireland

 All professions in Ireland belong to an association and, depending on the type of organisation it is, the association may, in turn, regulate the profession.
-These associations can be a good place for expats looking for a job in Ireland.
-Other avenues include online job portals, adverts in local news publications and employment agencies.
+These associations can be a good starting point for expats looking for a job in Ireland.
+Other avenues include online job portals, social networks – LinkedIn proving particularly useful, adverts in local news publications and employment agencies.
+It's also worth browsing company websites for vacancies in an expat's field.

 Work culture in Ireland